A Guide to the CogAT Test Grade 3: Examples & Tips

 If your child feels anxious about the test, you should remind your child that the CogAT test is not an IQ test.

-It’s not an evaluation of the knowledge they have gained throughout their education.
+It's not an evaluation of the knowledge they have gained over the course of their education.

 Your child may be better suited to think of it as a relaxed and informal activity that they might even come to enjoy.